 3) Make a contract with yourself, including regularly scheduled appointments for creation, revision, reading, and responding to reading.
 Treat these appointments like you would a trip to your doctor or your lawyer: as in, there are real consequences to cancelling late or just not showing up.
 Take yourself seriously, and your writing will flourish!

 Finally, this is also a good time to take advantage of other resources OSU offers its graduate students.
 Make a phone appointment with an advisor at the graduate school.
-Arrange a face-to-face or video meeting with our technology librarian Sara Thompson.
+Arrange a face-to-face or video meeting with our technology librarian.
 Get involved with an extracurricular activity with the program director.

 The possibilities are endless and they are up to you!